Judge James J. Clynes, Jr., Professor of Law

 He teaches principally in the areas of civil procedure, complex civil litigation, federal courts, torts, products liability, and remedies.
-He is the author or co-author of eleven books, including casebooks in the fields of civil procedure and complex litigation, as well as numerous law-review articles in the fields of civil procedure, complex litigation, federal courts, and torts.
+He is the author or co-author of thirteen books, including casebooks in the fields of civil procedure and complex litigation, as well as numerous law-review articles in the fields of civil procedure, complex litigation, federal courts, and torts.
 He has served as Chair of the AALS Section on Civil Procedure, and as a member of the AALS Committee on Professional Development.

 LAW60307, Constitutional Law